smeup/ketchup/docs/styleGuide.md

 3. Define the `customStyle` constant in the `render()` hook, just before returning the JSX of the component:

 ```
-const customStyle: string = this.kupManager.theme.setCustomStyle(this.rootElement as KupComponent);
+const customStyle: string = this.kupManager.theme.setKupStyle(this.rootElement as KupComponent);
 ```

 4. Use the `customStyle` constant just below the `<Host>` tag: